WHEN the financial history of the UK in the early 21st century comes to be written Baroness Shriti Vadera’s should feature prominently.

 She started her career as a City investment banker, moved into the Treasury and wound up as a very significant figure during the financial crash of 2008, working closely with prime minister Gordon Brown and is widely credited with helping to rescue the UK economy from freefall at the time.

-Shortly after the crisis, she assumed a new role as a minister advising the G20 (group of countries with the most advanced economies).
+Shortly after the crisis, she assumed a new role as a minister advising the G20 (of countries with the most advanced economies).